Week 3 – Computer-Controlled Cutting

 This activity allowed us to apply subtractive manufacturing processes on flexible materials such as adhesive vinyl, combining digital design with physical production.
 It also helped us understand the importance of preparing clean vector files, configuring the machine correctly, and carefully applying the final vinyl pieces.

 Each logo was designed in vector format using CAD software, ensuring all elements were properly defined as clean paths.
 Since vinyl cutting requires vector geometry, special attention was given to eliminating duplicate lines and ensuring closed contours.
-The final designs were exported in compatible formats such as SVG or DXF.
+The final designs were exported in compatible formats such as SVG, DXF, or AI.

 The design preparation stage was important because the vinyl cutter follows the vector lines exactly.
 Any open contour, duplicated line, or unnecessary node can affect the quality of the final cut.